 The United States Attorney's Office, in coordination with the United States Department of Justice Civil Rights division, is responsible for enforcing federal civil rights laws in Western Washington, both through civil litigation and criminal prosecution. (more)

-The Civil Division includes a Financial Litigation Unit ("FLU") that is responsible for commencing legal proceedings to enforce criminal fines, restitution orders, and civil judgments.
+The Civil Division includes a Financial Litigation Program ("FLP") that is responsible for commencing legal proceedings to enforce criminal fines, restitution orders, and civil judgments.
 In addition, the Civil Division represents the financial interests of the IRS and other federal agencies in bankruptcy proceedings and represents federal agencies in litigation seeking to foreclose against assets that are subject to a federal lien or that have been pledged as security for a loan made by a federal agency when the loan is in default. (more)